oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/ip_authoring_mmhost/README.md

-Deciding what combinations of Avalon-MM interfaces your component uses is dependent on both the desired area and performance of the component, as well as constraints from the system (ie. what type of memory is available, is there contention on the memory bus, etc.).
+Deciding what combinations of Avalon-MM interfaces your component uses is dependent on both the desired area and performance of the component, as well as constraints from the system (i.e., what type of memory is available?, is there contention on the memory bus?, etc.).

 ### Memory-mapped interface parameters